Different Types of Cancer

 What to do: You need to see a doctor but before you do, there are things that you need to write down so you can inform your doctor about them:

-- Take note of the changes,signs and symptoms that you have noticed taking place in your body
+- Take note of the changes,signs, and symptoms that you have noticed happening in your body

 - Write down all the medications you have taken since finding out that you have prostate problem.

 - Write down all the questions you would like to ask your doctor